Uncertainty Quantification of Surrogate Models using Conformal Prediction: Convection-Diffusion Equation

 The numerical solution for the above equation is built using a Newtonian solver with a forward time centered space implementation in Python.
 We construct a dataset by Latin hypercube sampling across parameters $D, c, \mu, \sigma$.
 Each parameter is sampled from within the domain given in \cref{table: data_generation_convdiff} to generate 3,000 simulation points, each with its own initial condition, diffusion coefficient and convection velocity.
 We generate another 2,000 data points, 1,000 each for the calibration and procuring of the prediction sets.
 These datasets are built by sampling across a different domain of the diffusion coefficient and convection velocity, different from that used for training; see \cref{table: data_generation_convdiff_2} for details.
 We use a one-dimensional U-Net to model the evolution of the convection-diffusion equation.
 The U-Net learns to perform the mapping from the first 10 time instances to the next 10 time instances, learning across the different field parameters and initial conditions.
 A more detailed physics description and the training set-up of the model can be found in \cref{appendix_CD}.

 As discussed in section \ref{conv_diff}, the dataset is built by solving the one-dimensional Convection Diffusion equation numerically.
-The physics of the equation, given by the various coefficients is sampled from a certain range as given in \cref{table: data_generation_convdiff}.
-Each datapoint, as in each simulation is generated with different Diffusion coefficients and wave velocities as described in section \ref{conv_diff}.
+The physics of the equation, given by the various coefficients, is sampled from a certain range as given in \cref{table: data_generation_convdiff}.
+Each datapoint, as in each simulation, is generated with different Diffusion coefficients and wave velocities as described in section \ref{conv_diff}.
 Each simulation is run for 100 time iterations with a $\Delta t = 0.0005$ across a spatial domain spanning [0,10], uniformly discretised into 200 spatial units in the x-axis.
-Once the simulations are run and the dataset is generated, we downsample the temporal discretisation from 100 to 20 by slicing across the domain.
+Once the simulations are run and the dataset is generated, we downsample the temporal discretisation from 100 to 20 by taking every 5th time step.
 The sampling parameters governing the PDE solutions used for the training are given in \cref{table: data_generation_convdiff} and that used for the calibration and prediction is given in \cref{table: data_generation_convdiff_2}.